johnpuddephatt/zerowaste/src/tips/how-to-care-for-your-clothes-better.md

 The good thing is there's plenty of small things you can do to make a big difference.

-# Our top tips for caring for your clothes better
+## Top tips for caring for your clothes better

-## Wash your clothes less
+## 1. Wash your clothes less

 We wash our clothes far too often.
 It wasn't always the case but over the years we've been lured in by ever more appealing washing fragrances and detergents, new fangled machines, images of households where everything and everybody is spotlessly clean.
 The result is many of us wash our clothes after just one or two wears which is far too often in most cases.